Amish in Lancaster, PA

 Amish are not all the Same

-The Amish are a peculiar people and many outsiders (whom they refer to as English people) are fascinated by them.
+The Amish stand out as different in our society, and many outsiders (whom they refer to as English people) are fascinated by them.
 But honestly, their life is not easy.
 There is no freedom in feeling like you have to do certain things to please God.
-And then, after doing all these things, you’re still wondering if you will make it to heaven?
+And then, after doing all these things, you're still wondering if you will make it to heaven?

 Photo credits in this post all go to Keith J Fisher.
 He is an amazing landscape photographer who recently visited Lancaster County and added some Amish photos to his collection.
 He also wrote an article about his visit.
 You can find all of this on his page at facebook.com/keith.fisher.75491.
 With his permission, I am using a few of his photos.
 Thank you, Keith!
 Everybody, go check out his page.